scottericpetersen/pro-audio-on-linux/README.md

 Like audio devices, MIDI controllers connect to the system mostly via USB and are exposed to the system via ALSA.
 And, like audio devices, MIDI controllers may have proprietary functionality that will not work on a Linux system.
 A proper example of this is the AutoMap feature built-into Novation MIDI devices.
 They are not available in AutoMap mode despite being class compliant.
 Disabling Automap mode makes the hardware usable.

-Further, MIDI devices are extremely custimizable and often include multiple mappings (presets) for the control change knobs, faders, and buttons, and even the note-on/note-off keys of the standard MIDI keyboard.
+Further, MIDI devices are extremely customizable and often include multiple mappings (presets) for the control change knobs, faders, and buttons, and even the note-on/note-off keys of the standard MIDI keyboard.
 Checking what is being communicated from a MIDI device requires use of a utility such as midisnoop.

 # 6. CLI Software Tools for Testing and Configuration